casper-astro/tutorials_devel/workshop_setup.md

 You can now follow the tutorial instructions to program this file to an FPGA board.
 Details of the available FPGA platforms is below.

 ### Available FPGA hardware
 There are two SNAPs, two SKARABs, and 2 ROACH2s in the tutorial room.
-You can access them from maze (or your laptops, if you have the casperfpga libraries installed) using the hostnames
+You can access them from whichever server you are using (or your laptops, if you have the casperfpga libraries installed) using the hostnames

 * roach1
 * roach2